kriszyp/lmdb-js/README.md

 `open(path, options)` or `open(options)`
 Additional databases can be opened within the main database environment with:
 `store.openDB(name, options)` or `store.openDB(options)`
 If the `path` has an `.` in it, it is treated as a file name, otherwise it is treated as a directory name, where the data will be stored.
-The `options` argument to either of the functions should be an object, and supports the following properties, all of which are optional (except `nam`e if not otherwise specified):
+The `options` argument to either of the functions should be an object, and supports the following properties, all of which are optional (except `name` if not otherwise specified):
 * `name` - This is the name of the database.
 This defaults to null (which is the root database) when opening the database environment (`open`).
 When an opening a database within an environment (`openDB`), this is required, if not specified in first parameter.
 * `encoding` - Sets the encoding for the database, which can be `'msgpack'`, `'json'`, `'string'`, or `'binary'`.
 * `sharedStructuresKey` - Enables shared structures and sets the key where the shared structures will be stored.